-Amid deepening discord between Khamenei and Ahmadinejad in 2011, the IRGC also began to target some of the president's allies, note Mehrzad Boroujerdi of Syracuse University and independent scholar Kourosh Rahimkhani.
-The IRGC benefits from the confrontation between Khamenei and Ahmadinejad because it makes Khamenei "more dependent on the power and muscle of the IRGC" (National Interest), writes Iran expert Abbas Milani.
+Amid deepening discord between Khamenei and Ahmadinejad in 2011, the IRGC began to target some of the president's allies, noted Mehrzad Boroujerdi of Syracuse University and independent scholar Kourosh Rahimkhani.
+The IRGC benefits from the confrontation between Khamenei and Ahmadinejad because it makes Khamenei "more dependent on the power and muscle of the IRGC," wrote Iran expert Abbas Milani.

-The Revolutionary Guards also controls the country's strategic missile forces, mounts foreign and domestic intelligence operations, and is responsible for protecting the regime; the Guards has sole jurisdiction of patrolling the Iranian capital.
-Wehrey, writing with colleagues in a January 2009 assessment of the Pasdaran (PDF), notes that "much of the institution's rise to prominence over competing militias and paramilitaries in the post-revolutionary period was due to its effectiveness in suppressing internal dissent."
+The Revolutionary Guards also controls Iran's ballistic missile arsenal, mounts foreign and domestic intelligence operations, and is responsible for protecting the regime; the Guards have sole jurisdiction of patrolling the Iranian capital.
+The Carnegie Endowment's Frederic Wehrey, writing with colleagues in a January 2009 assessment of the Guards [PDF] said "much of the institution's rise to prominence over competing militias and paramilitaries in the postrevolutionary period was due to its effectiveness in suppressing internal dissent."
 Guardsmen and Basij volunteers have a history of violently crushing riots in Iranian cities, and a unit dedicated to quelling civil unrest, the Ashura Brigades, was established in 1993 [PDF].

 A Money Machine

 Not all of the Guards' activities are seen as aboveboard.
-Mohsen Sazegara, a founding member of the Revolutionary Guard Corps and now a U.S.-based Iranian dissident, says though the original charter of the elite force was to create a "people's army," years of political and military changes have transformed the unit into a shadowy behemoth.
+Mohsen Sazegara, a founding member of the Revolutionary Guard Corps and now a U.S.-based dissident, says though the original charter of the elite force was to create a "people's army," years of political and military changes have transformed the unit into a shadowy behemoth.
 Sazegara says the Guards' business dealings range from construction and manufacturing to black-market enterprises, like the illegal importation of alcohol.
 "I don't know of any other organization in any country like the Revolutionary Guards," Sazegara says.
-"It's something like the Communist Party, the KGB, a business complex, and the mafia."
+"It's something like the Communist Party, the KGB, a business complex, and the Mafia."
 But Wehrey says the public backlash against its expansion has been muted and that the IRGC enjoys a constituency in certain areas of Iran, especially in rural provinces where Guards-funded infrastructure projects and employment in the Basij paramilitary may give the Guards "a higher degree of support than we assume."